 A Discussion Of U.S. Torture With Brigadier General David R. Irvine

-General Irvine was joined on stage by UW professor Rob Crawford, Congressman Jim McDermott, UW professor Beth Rivin, Reverend Rich Lang and Scott Roehm of the Constitution Project.
+Irvine taught prisoner interrogation and military law for 18 years.
+He is a member of the bipartisan Task Force on Detainee Treatment.
+He was joined on stage by University of Washington professors Rob Crawford and Beth Rivin, Congressman Jim McDermott, Reverend Rich Lang and Scott Roehm of the Constitution Project.

-The event took place at Seattle’s University Temple United Methodist Church on June 3rd, 2014.
+The event took place at Seattle’s University Temple United Methodist Church on June 3.